rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 the preconditions hold at the point where the function is called, then the postconditions will hold when the function returns.

-!!! note
 The other new piece of syntax here is the `u32` type annotations.
 In CN specifications, numeric types need to be annotated explicitly, and we use `u32` for `unsigned int`.
 Try removing the annotations to see the error message that results.
-{{ todo("BCP: Shouldn't every reader see this information?")}}

 ### Exercises